lowfreqvar/lowfreqvar.github.io/reproducability.markdown

 conda env create -f lowfreqvar.yml
 ```

-and to activate the environment run:
+and to activate the environment containing all the tools run:

 ```bash
 conda activate lowfreqvar